sylvain-josserand/create-flask-app/README.md

  - Invite users to company account
  - 80% test coverage
  - Reset forgotten password by email
- - Use Bootstrap 5 for the UI
+ - Use custom CSS for the UI

 ## To-do list
  - Email verification